RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Sarcasm_Irony/Systemic_Comment_Culture_Reddit.md

 4. Not thoughtful criticism, but ginned up hate.
 Hate mongering.

-It is criticism of this behavior of society, this prizing of hate / prizing of dehumanization.
-It becomes a dehumanization mind programming training camp.
+It is criticism of this behavior of society, this prizing of hate / prizing of dehumanization / organized bullying / prizing of mobmentality - that will get you banned if you reply to a comment criticizing such attitudes.
+Reddit commenting becomes a dehumanization mind programming training camp.
 A terrorism training camp agaonst USA people.
 Not to seek out undertanding, but to call humans as non-human "pieces of shit" who "deserve" negative outcomes.
+Not an attiude of "we can do better" as a human spcies, but an attitude of hate for hate.
+Hate vs. hate.
+Prizing hate.
+Ginning up hate.

 It is a culture where lust for high-speed messaging communicats to create mob mentality of love the touch device for power to hate human persons.